Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-auction.md

 There is one parachain slot available.

-Charlie bids `75 DOT` for the range 1 - 4.
+Charlie bids `75 SOLAR` for the range 1 - 4.

-Dave bids `100 DOT` for the range 3 - 4.
+Dave bids `100 SOLAR` for the range 3 - 4.

-Emily bids `40 DOT` for the range 1 - 2.
+Emily bids `40 SOLAR` for the range 1 - 2.

 Let's calculate each bidder's valuation according to the algorithm.
 We do this by multiplying the bond amount by the number of periods in the specified range of the bid.